-The Company was incorporated in the Cayman Islands as an exempted company with limited liability on 3 March 2017 under the Companies Law, Cap.
-22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands and its ordinary shares in issue have been listed on the GEM of The Stock Exchange of Hong Kong Limited since 16 October 2017.
-The address of the Company's registered office and its headquarters are Cricket Square, Hutchins Drive, P.O.
+Furniweb Holdings Limited (the "Company") was incorporated in the Cayman Islands as an exempted company with limited liability on 3 March 2017 under the Companies Law, Cap.
+22 (Law 3 of 1961, as consolidated and revised) of the Cayman Islands and its ordinary shares in issue have been listed on the GEM of The Stock Exchange of Hong Kong Limited (the "Stock Exchange") since 16 October 2017.
+The addresses of the Company's registered office and its headquarters are Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman, KY1-1111, Cayman Islands and Lot 1883, Jalan KPB9, Kg.
 Bharu Balakong, 43300 Seri Kembangan, Selangor, Malaysia respectively.
 The principal place of business in Hong Kong is 31st Floor, 148 Electric Road, North Point, Hong Kong.

 The principal activity of the Company is investment holding.
-The principal activities of its subsidiaries are principally engaged in the manufacturing and sale of elastic textile, webbing and polyvinyl chloride ("PVC") related products, and retail sale of garment products.
-The ultimate holding company of the Company is PRG Holdings Berhad ("PRG Holdings") which is a public limited liability company incorporated in Malaysia and the issued shares of which are listed on the Main Market of Bursa Malaysia Securities Berhad.
+The principal activities of its subsidiaries are principally engaged in the manufacturing and sale of elastic textile, webbing and polyvinyl chloride ("PVC") related products, and retail sale of garment products prior to the closure of retail store by the Group in the second guarter of 2021.
+The ultimate holding company of the Company is PRG Holdings Berhad ("PRG Holdings"), which is a public limited liability company incorporated in Malaysia and the issued shares of which are listed on the Main Market of Bursa Malaysia Securities Berhad.